FalakShair01/Instagram-Follower-Bot/README.md

 ## Setup

 1. Clone or download the project files to your local machine.
-2. Install the necessary dependencies by running `pip install -r requirements.txt`.
-3. Download the ChromeDriver executable and specify its path by setting the `CHROME_DRIVER_PATH` variable in the script to the correct path on your system.
+2. Download the ChromeDriver executable and specify its path by setting the `CHROME_DRIVER_PATH` variable in the script to the correct path on your system.
-4. Open the script file in a text editor and set the following variables:
+3. Open the script file in a text editor and set the following variables:
    - `SIMILAR_ACCOUNT`: The Instagram account for which you want to find and follow the followers.
    - `EMAIL`: Your Instagram username or email address.
    - `PASSWORD`: Your Instagram password.